Stress consumes excessive key vitamins and minerals. If you don’t replace them with the right foods and supplements, anxiety and stress can worsen.

 Magnesium: Natural Anxiety Reliever

-It’s also been called “nature’s Valium” because it’s so good at combating stress and making you feel more relaxed.
+It’s also been called “nature’s Valium” because it’s so good at combating stress and relaxing you.

 There is a direct correlation between low magnesium levels and how easily you get stressed out.